 (a1) Actuary.
 The Board of Trustees shall annually request the City to employ a qualified Actuary to perform such studies and evaluations of the Charlotte Firefighters' Retirement System as may be necessary and/or desirable by the Board or City in connection with the administration of the System.
 Within the meaning of this subsection, a qualified Actuary shall be an associate or fellow of the Society of Actuaries and either a member of the Conference of Consulting Actuaries or a member of the American Academy of Actuaries.

 Board.
 The Board of Trustees shall appoint a Medical Board to be composed of one or more physicians to serve at the pleasure of the Board.
 The Medical Board shall arrange for and evaluate all medical examinations required under provisions of this act.
-The Medical Board shall also investigate and evaluate all medical evidence, statements, and certificates submitted by and on behalf of a Member in connection with an application for disability retirement.
+The Medical Board shall also investigate and evaluate all medical evidence, statements, and certificates submitted by and on behalf of a Member in connection with an application for disability retirement pursuant to Sections 19 and 20.
 The Medical Board shall render its conclusions and recommendations in writing to the Board of Trustees in accordance with the provisions of this act.

 Legal Counsel.
 The City attorney and staff shall be the legal advisor to the Board of Trustees.
 The Board may employ separate legal counsel as it deems necessary and beneficial for the operation of the System.